typelevel/Laika/docs/02-running-laika/01-sbt-plugin.md

   to the target in the same directory structure and with the same file names apart from the suffix, which will be replaced depending on the output format (e.g. `.html`).
 * **Configuration Files**: Each directory can contain an optional `directory.conf` file for specifying things like navigation order or chapter title.
-See [TODO] for details.
+See [Configuration Files] for details.
 * **Template Files**: You can provide a default template per directory with the name `default.template.<suffix>` with the suffix matching the output format (e.g. `.html`).
 They will also be applied to sub-directories, unless overridden.
 You can also add additional templates with the name pattern `*.template.<suffix>`, which will only